 What is Person-Centred Therapy?

 Counselling and psychotherapy practitioners understand their work from a variety of perspectives.
 There are a variety of well-established 'models' or 'approaches' and these generally hold many insights in common, whilst also having their own specific contributions and characteristics (click here for a brief summary of these from BACP).
-My work is firmly rooted in the person-centred approach.
+My work is firmly but flexibly rooted in the person-centred approach.

 This approach to therapy originated in the work of psychologist, therapist, educator, and researcher, Carl R. Rogers (1902-1987), who was the initiator not only of person-centred therapy but also of innovative approaches to education, human relations, and community-building.
 In the decades since his death, the approach has been further developed by practitioners and theorists in many parts of the world, and notably in Scotland.
 These developments have led to a number of different emphases in working, collectively now described as 'Person-centred and Experiential Psychotherapies', which have a long-established, robust, and developing evidence base.
 This is on top of that for humanistic therapies more generally.
 Indeed, in the 1940's Carl Rogers was one of the pioneers of psychotherapy research, leading the way in detailed scientific investigation about when and how therapy is effective.
 There continues to be a strong tradition of research and innovation amongst contemporary person-centred practitioners, researchers and academics